 Woods' Weekly is written by Superintendent Brian T. Woods and is sent to Northside ISD staff every Monday to keep them updated on local and state education issues.

-On Friday afternoon we held another important event.
+A couple of Friday’s ago we held another important event.
 The Child Nutrition awards luncheon recognizes the accomplishments of outstanding cafeteria managers and assistant managers.
-Under the leadership of Director Thomas Wherry, Child Nutrition serves over 100,000 meals per day to NISD students and staff.
+Under the leadership of Director Thomas Wherry, Child Nutrition serves over 110,000 meals per day and nearly 20,000,000 meals per year to NISD students and staff.
 For many of our students, the meals they consume at school are their best source of nutrition.
-I want to express my appreciation to the roughly 1,000 employees in this department for their dedication to our students and staff.
-Without them many of our students would not be ready to learn each day.
+I want to express my appreciation to the many employees in this department for their dedication to our students and staff.
+Without them many of our children would not be ready to learn each day.